'Anin

 'Anin (عانين) is a Palestinian village in the West Bank governorate of Jenin.
 According to the Palestinian Central Bureau of Statistics, the village had a population of 4,216 inhabitants in 2017.

 History

 Potsherds from Iron Age I, IA II, Persian, early and late Roman, Byzantine, early Muslim and the Middle Ages have been found here.

 "Immediately north of the village is a rock-cut passage large enough to walk along, extending about 50 feet and lined with cement; it then becomes about a foot high.
 This leads out on to a flat surface of rock.(...)
 Two rock-cut tombs, now blocked, exist west of this."

+The Reḥov mosaic inscription from the Byzantine period lists 'Ananin (עננין) among the Jewish settlements of the Sebaste district, whose inhabitants were exempt from agricultural laws governing produce because of the territory’s ambiguous status.

 Ottoman era

 In 1517 'Anin was incorporated into the Ottoman Empire with the rest of Palestine.
 During the 16th and 17th centuries, it belonged to the Turabay Emirate (1517-1683), which encompassed also the Jezreel Valley, Haifa, Jenin, Beit She'an Valley, northern Jabal Nablus, Bilad al-Ruha/Ramot Menashe, and the northern part of the Sharon plain.
 In the census of 1596 it was a part of the nahiya ("subdistrict") of Sahil Atlit which was under the administration of the liwa ("district") of Lajjun.
 The village had a population of 16 households, all Muslim.
 The villagers paid a fixed tax rate of 25% on wheat, barley, summer crops, olive trees, in addition to occasional revenues and a press for olive oil or grape syrup; a total of 3,600 akçe.
 Potsherds from the Ottoman era have also been found here.

 In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya of Shafa al-Gharby.

 In 1882, the PEF's Survey of Western Palestine described Anin as: "a small village on a ridge, partly built of stone, with a small olive grove beneath it on the west, and two wells on that side.
 It has the appearance of an ancient site, having rock-cut tombs, and a curious channel for water."